zamazan4ik/awesome-pgo/article/article.md

 * A bench suite does not provide good coverage for the optimized application.
 * A bench suite is broken/not maintained well due to some reasons (TODO: add Quilkin and grcov examples at least)

-TODO: insert here a meme about a parrot who learnt to say "It depends" and became an architect
+TODO: insert here a meme about a parrot who learned to say "It depends" and became an architect
-TODO: add project examples where such approach is used
+TODO: add project examples where such an approach is used
-TODO: write about benchmark infra standartization in some ecosystems as Rust with `cargo bench`
+TODO: write about benchmark infra standardization in some ecosystems as Rust with `cargo bench`

 Some examples: